filp/whoops/docs/API Documentation.md

 PrettyPageHandler::getPageTitle()
  #=> string

-// Returns a string path to the location where resources
+// Returns a list of string paths where resources
-// used by this handler are stored - the template and CSS
+// used by this handler are searched for - the template and CSS
 // files.
-PrettyPageHandler::getResourcesPath()
+PrettyPageHandler::getResourcesPaths()
- #=> string
+ #=> array

-// Sets a string path to the location of resources for the
+// Adds a string path to the location of resources for the
 // handler.
 Useful if you want to roll your own template
 // file (pretty-template.php and pretty-page.css) while
-// still using the logic this handler provides PrettyPageHandler::setResourcesPath( string $resourcesPath )
+// still using the logic this handler provides PrettyPageHandler::addResourcesPath( string $resourcesPath )
  #=> null

 // Sets an editor to use to open referenced files, either by